In this tutorial you will learn how to configure other frequently-used WordPress widgets.

 - Click Save to update your settings …

-Click Visit Site or reload your page to see how your content will display to your visitors …
+Load the site in your browser or refresh your page to see how your Categories widget will look to visitors …

 - Change the default Uncategorized post category to something more meaningful.

-- If you use nested categories on your site, you may want to check the Show hierarchy option, otherwise leave this section as is.
+- If you use nested categories on your site, you may want to check the Show hierarchy box, otherwise leave this box unticked.

 - To display the number of posts published in each category, tick the Show post counts check box …